manasdas17/chips/docs/source/tutorial/index.rst

 -------------------

 For convenience, the central numerical type in *Chips* is a signed integer with a fixed number of bits.
-This is in contrast to Python, where integers have a potentially infinite width.
-Chips tries to simplify some of the design issues involved with limited width numbers by doing a lot of the work for you, but it is not always possible to completely hide these details, so you need to how things are handled behind the scenes.
+This is in contrast to *Python*, where integers have a potentially infinite width. *Chips* tries to simplify some of the design issues involved with limited width numbers by doing a lot of the work for you, but it is not always possible to completely hide these details, so you need to how things are handled behind the scenes.